natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ## Results

-We compared the 1,000 shortest and the 1,000 longest IMDb reviews using `word_count` as the metadata variable that defines review length.
-The observed mean happiness score for the short review group was [INSERT], while the observed mean happiness score for the long review group was [INSERT].
-The observed difference in means (long minus short) was [INSERT].
-The 95% bootstrap confidence interval for this difference was [INSERT, INSERT].
+We compared the 1,000 shortest and the 1,000 longest IMDb reviews using word_count as the metadata variable that defines review length.
+The observed mean happiness score for the short review group was 5.484, while the observed mean happiness score for the long review group was 5.376.
+The observed difference in means (long minus short) was -0.108.
+The 95% bootstrap confidence interval for this difference was [-0.123, -0.092].

 ### Interpretation of the bootstrap distribution